HarryStevens/geometric/README.md

 Returns an interpolator function given a <i>line</i> [a, b].
 The returned interpolator function takes a single argument <i>t</i>, where t is a number ranging from 0 to 1; a value of 0 returns a, while a value of 1 returns b.
 Intermediate values interpolate from a to b along the line segment.

 By default, the interpolator will return points outside of the line segment if t is less than 0 or greater than 1.
-You can pass an optional boolean indicating whether to <i>clamp</i> the returned point to inside of the line segment, even if t is greater than 1 or less then 0.
+You can pass an optional boolean indicating whether to <i>clamp</i> the returned point to inside of the line segment, even if t is greater than 1 or less than 0.

 <a name="lineLength" href="#lineLength">#</a> geometric.<b>lineLength</b>(<i>line</i>) · [Source](https://github.com/HarryStevens/geometric/blob/master/src/lines/lineLength.js "Source"), [Example](https://observablehq.com/@harrystevens/geometric-linelength "Example")